RHEcosystemAppEng/amq-cob/manualconfig/security/readme.md

 |rhkp-jira214-tor2-standalone-router-01|10.249.64.5|ROUTER01_HOST_NAME|

 ## Broker : One way TLS
+* In this scenario only broker presents its certificate to the client and is the most common scenario.

 * Set key environment variables for your respective broker or router with the names identified above
 ```shell